SaschaK/TuyaMusicSync/README.md

 # TuyaMusicSync
+ONLY FOR PRIVATE USE!
+No commercial use allowed!
 Music Sync WPF Application with Un4seen BASS.dll

 This application uses code fragments of the following article from CodeProject.com written by webmaster442 (pieces of analyzer.cs).